API’s run our internet experience!

 But what is an API, and why does it matter to us?
 Here, we’ll give a basic overview of APIs and how they relate to our daily life.

-This is a concept in software technology that essentially refers to how multiple applications can interact and obtain data from each other.
+Application Programming Interface (API) is a concept in software technology that essentially refers to how multiple applications can interact and obtain data from each other.
 APIs operate on a unison of inputs and outputs.

 Application - Mobile applications or a software program that you use.